xoseperez/basicstation-docker/README.md

 > When using The Things Stack Community Edition the `TC_URI` and `TC_TRUST` values are automatically populated to use ```wss://eu1.cloud.thethings.network:8887```.
 At the moment only these regions are available: `eu1`, `nam1` and `au1`.

 > If you have more than one concentrator on the same device, you can set the BasicStation service to use both at the same time.
 Check `Advanced configuration` section below to know more.
 You can also bring up two instances of BasicStation on the same device to control two different concentrators.
-In this case you will want to assign different `LORAGW_SPI`, `GATEWAY_EUI` and `TC_KEY` values to each instance.
+In this case you will want to assign different `DEVICE`, `GATEWAY_EUI` and `TC_KEY` values to each instance.

 ### Define your MODEL